joola/joola/docs/technical-documentation/concepts/Users.md

 - `username` which is a unique identifier of the user.
 - `password` if plain-text login is allowed via [configuration](configuration).
 - `displayName` is used by the UI to show a human-friendly username.
 - `roles` is an array of strings, each is a defined role.
-A user may have more than one role and joola.io will aggregate the overall permissions and filters.
+A user may have more than one role and joola will aggregate the overall permissions and filters.
 - `filter` is an array of filters, each restricting which data should be displayed for the user.

 ```js